 Important: This is the reason why it is so important to follow economic releases and events throughout the year, emanating from the central banks!

-Other key players worth mentioning are the largest commercial banks (such as UBS, JPMorgan, Deutsche Bank, Barclays, or Citibank).
+Other key players worth mentioning are the largest commercial banks (such as UBS, JPMorgan, Deutsche Bank, Barclays or Citibank).
 They have enormous capital.
 Capital flowing in and out of these corporations suit their policies and market sentiment and can be used as evidence of existing and potential trends.
-Capital Flow is a money movement in and out of the market.
-We often hear on the news that one of the major banks intends to invest in a particular economy for which it forecasts exceptional growth; this is one of the ways it has to influence the global Forex market.
+Capital Flow is money movement in and out of the market.
+We often hear on the news that one of the major banks intends to invest in a particular economy for which it forecasts exceptional growth; this is one of the ways it has influenced the global Forex market.